How we score

 Ingredient context

-Per-ingredient interpretation for the key actives — what the evidence says and whether the dose is meaningful.
+Per-ingredient interpretation for the key actives — what the evidence says and whether the declared dose is meaningful.

 Bottom line